KennethChin0/finalProject/README.md

 Players do not get to see which letters have been guessed, and whether the guessed letters are correct/incorrect, until right before their turn.
 They will have 3 seconds to view it.
 Then they will not be able to see it, and will have 5 seconds to guess a letter or a word.
 If they guess wrong, they will get a strike (so an addition of a body part).

 ## Description of User Interface:
-- There will be an option to play single player or two player.
+- There will be an option to play single player or two player (local game).
 - The computer generates a random word / phrase and the players will take turns guessing.
 - Using the terminal, the player is given 6 lives, represented by a picture.